mvboven/cmv-serology/README.md

 Specifically, the directory contains:

-1-The serrological data ('xxx.csv').
-Each line is a participant, and columns refer to age (in months), sex, and (untransformed) antibody measurement.
+1-The serological data ('data.csv').
+Each line is a participant, and columns include age in months ('lftinmnd2'), sex, ethnicity ('nl'), and antibody measurements (last column).

 2-The contact matrix and demographic composition of the population ('contact intensities aggregated.csv').
 See van de Kasteele et al (2016) Efficient estimation of age-specific social contact rates between men and women, accepted for publication in the Annals of Applied Statistics.

 3-An R script ('xxx.r') for the multinomial logistic model. mention version R and script.

-4-A Mathematica program ('xxx.nb') for the analyses with the transmission model. mention version
+4-A stripped-down Mathematica program ('estimation.nb') for the analyses with the transmission model. mention version

 5-Output of the multinomial logistic regression analyses ('xxx.csv') and ('xxx.csv').
 Figures 1-3 in the manuscript are made using this output.